-If you wish to download the Terms and Conditions, it is available as a Word document.
+If you wish to download the Terms and Conditions sheet, it is available as a Word document or pdf.

 Trail Rides Wales provide guided riding on legal routes (unclassified county roads and byways open to all traffic) in Powys, Ceredigion and Gwynedd.
 If you have problems with your bike, we will assist to the best of our ability.We ask:-